mechneurolab/MRE134/README.md

 MRE134_Damping4D is a 4D zipped NifTi file that contains the warped damping ratio of each participant in MNI space (91 x 109 x 91 x 134)

-Demographic data from each participant is also provided as an excel file.
+Demographic data from each participant is also provided as an excel file (MRE134_Demographics)